hortonworks-spark/spark-llap/README.md

 ## Using spark-llap

 ### Prerequisites
-- Spark 1.6
+- Apache Spark&trade; 1.6
 - HiveServer2 Interactive (LLAP)

 ### Configuration changes to use spark-llap:
-Using Ambari, the following config changes are needed:
+Using Apache Ambari&trade;, the following config changes are needed:

 #### Custom hive-interactive-site (only needed for secure cluster):
   - hive.llap.task.principal=*hive principal*  (Can use same value as hive.llap.task.principal)